benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

 Now React have ditched Class Component and focus on Function Component and Hooks.
 This Overview focus on Function Component.

+React allows you to write maintainable and performant code by using concept of component.
+Components allow you to focus on describing the UI you want, rather than focusing on the details of how the UI actually gets inserted in the page.

 ## React Rules

 ### Component Rules